 Where does the dynamic tag get its information from?
 Dynamic tag information pulls from individual or account profile pages in SalesLoft.
 Any information imported from Salesforce or a CSV that has been configured to a SalesLoft field can be used in a dynamic tag.

 Types of Dynamic Tags

 - Person Tags: Information related to an individual person.
 Any information is pulled from the profile information fields.
 Most common tags include First Name and Title.

 - Custom Tags: Tags are not limited to the out of box profile information listed in SalesLoft.
 You can also add to your emails with custom fields.
-Any field that is important to you can become a custom field (from company revenue to favorite sports team).
+Any field that is important to you can become a custom field (from account revenue to a favorite sports team).
 Custom fields are added by SalesLoft Admins in the Salesforce Field Configuration.

 - Time Tags: Time tags make setting meeting times simple.
 Rather than going into every email with a specific date, you time tag allows you to send emails consistently with a day of the week listed.
 The most common Time Tag is n days from now, just enter a number where the “n” is, and your dynamic tag will take care of the rest.

 - My Tags: My Tags are best used in Team Templates.
 They place the sender’s information throughout the email.
 The most common My Tags are My First Name and My Email Address.

 - Misc: The Misc section of your dynamic tags contains an opt-out link that you can add to your emails if you want to give the recipient the option to opt out of further email communication.